tuwukee/jwt_sessions/README.md

 ## Getting Started

 `Authorization` mixin is supposed to be included in your controllers and is used to retrieve access and refresh tokens from incoming requests and verify CSRF token if needed.
+It assumes that a token is either in a cookie or in a header (cookie and header names are configurable).
+It tries to retrieve it from headers first, then from cookies (CSRF check included) if the headers check failed.

 ### Rails integration